Securities Act of 1933

 The Securities Act of 1933, also known as the 1933 Act, the Securities Act, the Truth in Securities Act, the Federal Securities Act, and the '33 Act, was enacted by the United States Congress on May 27, 1933, during the Great Depression and after the stock market crash of 1929.
 It is an integral part of United States securities regulation.
 It is legislated pursuant to the Interstate Commerce Clause of the Constitution.

 It requires every offer or sale of securities that uses the means and instrumentalities of interstate commerce to be registered with the SEC pursuant to the 1933 Act, unless an exemption from registration exists under the law.
 The term "means and instrumentalities of interstate commerce" is extremely broad and it is virtually impossible to avoid the operation of the statute by attempting to offer or sell a security without using an "instrumentality" of interstate commerce.
-Any use of a telephone, for example, or the mails would probably be enough to subject the transaction to the statute.
+Any use of a telephone, for example, or the mails might be enough to subject the transaction to the statute.

 History

 The 1933 Act was the first major federal legislation to regulate the offer and sale of securities.
 Prior to the Act, regulation of securities was chiefly governed by state laws, commonly referred to as blue sky laws.
 When Congress enacted the 1933 Act, it left existing state blue sky securities laws in place.
 It was originally enforced by the FTC, until the SEC was created by the Securities Exchange Act of 1934.

 The original law was separated into two titles.
 Title I is formally entitled the Securities Act of 1933, while title 2 is the Corporation of Foreign Bondholders Act, 1933.
 In 1939, the Trust Indenture Act of 1939 was added as Title 3.
 The original Title I contained 26 sections.
 In 1980, the Small Business Issuers' Simplification Act of 1980 amended section 4.
 In 1995, section 27 was added by the Private Securities Litigation Reform Act.

-The '33 Act is based upon a philosophy of disclosure, meaning that the goal of the law is to require issuers to fully disclose all material information that a reasonable shareholder would need in order to make up his or her mind about the potential investment.
+The 1933 Act is based upon a philosophy of disclosure, meaning that the goal of the law is to require issuers to fully disclose all material information that a reasonable shareholder would need in order to make up his or her mind about the potential investment.
 This is very different from the philosophy of the blue sky laws, which generally impose so-called "merit reviews".
 Blue sky laws often impose very specific, qualitative requirements on offerings, and if a company does not meet the requirements in that state then it simply will not be allowed to do a registered offering there, no matter how fully its faults are disclosed in the prospectus.
-The National Securities Markets Improvement Act of 1996 added a new Section 18 to the '33 Act which preempts blue sky law merit review of certain kinds of offerings.
+The National Securities Markets Improvement Act of 1996 added a new Section 18 to the 1933 Act which preempts blue sky law merit review of certain kinds of offerings.

 Part of the New Deal, the Act was drafted by Benjamin V. Cohen, Thomas Corcoran, and James M. Landis, and signed into law by President Franklin D. Roosevelt.